 - Mash the bananas.
 For this recipe the riper the banana, the better.
 It will add more flavor and sweetness while also blending in with the other ingredients better.

-- Combine the wet ingredients – that’s the mashed banana, soy milk, oil, maple syrup, and vanilla extra.
+- Mix together the wet ingredients – that’s the mashed banana, soy milk, oil, maple syrup, and vanilla extra.

 - Fold the wet ingredients into the dry, mixing gently, until a thick uniform batter has formed.

 Once your pancake batter is made, it’s time to cook them!

 Getting an even cook on your pancakes is crucial.
 You want to get both sides of the pancakes lightly golden and crispy while making sure that the center is cooked.
 This can be difficult so it’s important to be able to get your temperature just right.
 I have found that setting my electric griddle to 375F has given me the best results.

 Best Pancake Griddle for the job

 While an electric griddle is not completely necessary for pancakes, I highly recommend one.
 Electric griddles are fairly cheap.
 This is the one I use:

 which is under $40 on Amazon and it’s something I use nearly weekly!